-• In 2007, Texas' prison population was projected to grow by more than 14,000 people within 5 years, which would require the construction of new prison facilities that would cost the public an additional \$523 million.
-In response, the state enacted a justice reinvestment initiative and allocated \$240 million over the following 2 years to expanding physical and mental health treatment, limiting probation periods, and increasing funding for probation and parole.217

-- Texas' front-end investments resulted in state savings of approximately \$443 million over the 2 years-savings that allowed Texas to invest in other programs that would reduce crime and recidivism, including a community health program that provides low-income first-time mothers with assistance from early in their pregnancy through their child's second birthday218 and has been found to improve outcomes for the whole family and reduce crime.219 - In addition to the initial cost savings in 2008-09, Texas's justice reinvestment program proved effective at reducing parole revocations and, in 2013, the prison population had dipped to a 5-year low.220 - In 2012, for the first time in the state's history, Texas closed a prison.221
+- " In 2007, Texas' prison population was projected to grow by more than 14,000 people within 5 years, which would require the construction of new prison facilities that would cost the public an additional \$523 million.
+In response, the state enacted a justice reinvestment initiative and allocated \$240 million over the following 2 years to expanding physical and mental health treatment, limiting probation periods, and increasing funding for probation and parole. - " Texas' front-end investments resulted in state savings of approximately \$443 million over the 2 years-savings that allowed Texas to invest in other programs that would reduce crime and recidivism, including a community health program that provides low-income first-time mothers with assistance from early in their pregnancy through their child's second birthday and has been found to improve outcomes for the whole family and reduce crime. - " In addition to the initial cost savings in 2008-09, Texas's justice reinvestment program proved effective at reducing parole revocations and, in 2013, the prison population had dipped to a 5-year low. - " In 2012, for the first time in the state's history, Texas closed a prison.

-- Communities United, Right on Justice, Make the Road, and Padres y Jóvenes Unidos report on justice reinvestment - The U.S. Department of Justice Justice Reinvestment Initiative page - The Council of State Governments Justice Center resource page
+- " Communities United, Right on Justice, Make the Road, and Padres y Jóvenes Unidos report on justice reinvestment - " The Council of State Governments Justice Center resource page